Recursive Tree Grammar Autoencoders: Background and Related Work

 \subsection{Tree Encoding}

 We define a \emph{tree encoder} for a regular tree grammar $\mathcal{G}$ as a mapping $\Enc : \mathcal{L}(\mathcal{G}) \to \R^n$ for some encoding dimensionality $n \in \N$.
-Past work on tree encoders usually comes in one of two forms, namely tree kernels \cite{Aiolli2015,Collins2002} or recursive neural networks \cite{Gallicchio2013,Hammer2004,Pollack1990,Sperduti1994,Sperduti1997}.
-The encoding mapping of a tree kernel is fixed and implicit, whereas the mapping of a neural network is explicit and learned \cite{Paassen2019ESANN}.
-In particular, recursive neural networks learn a mapping $\enc^x : \mathcal{P}(\R^n) \to \R^n$ for each symbol $x \in \Sigma$, which receives a (perhaps ordered) set of child encodings as input and maps it to a parent encoding.
-Based on such mappings, the overall tree encoder is then defined recursively as $\Enc\big( x(\tre y_1, \ldots, \tre y_k) \big) := \enc^x\big(\{ \Enc(y_1), \ldots, \Enc(y_k) \}\big)$.
-A typical implementation of $\enc^x$ would be a single-layer feedforward network.
-Our encoding scheme is quite similar, but we additionally exploit grammar knowledge.
-In particular, we define one neural network layer $\enc^r$ per grammar rule $r$ where the number of inputs of $\enc^r$ corresponds to the number of right-hand-side nonterminals in $r$.
-This circumvents a typical problem in recursive neural nets, namely to handle the order and number of children.
+While fixed tree encodings do exist, e.g.\ in the form of tree kernels \citep{Aiolli2015,Collins2002}, we focus here on \emph{learned} encodings via deep neural networks.
+A simple tree encoding scheme is to list all nodes of a tree in depth-first-search order and encode this list via a recurrent or convolutional neural network \citep{Paassen2020IJCNN}.
+However, one can also encode the tree structure more directly via recursive neural networks \citep{Gallicchio2013,Tai2015,Pollack1990,Sperduti1997,Sperduti1994}.
+Generally speaking, a recursive neural network consists of a set of mappings $\enc^x : \mathcal{P}(\R^n) \to \R^n$, one for each symbol $x \in \Sigma$, which receive a (perhaps ordered) set of child encodings as input and map it to a parent encoding.
+Based on such mappings, we define the overall tree encoder recursively as

-Note that recursive neural networks are closely related to graph neural networks \cite{Kipf2017,Scarselli2009} when we interpret a tree as a directed graph with edges connecting parents to children.
-The main difference is that a graph neural network only integrates information from immediate neighbors, whereas recursive networks aggregate information from all descendants.
+Traditional recursive neural networks implement $\enc^x$ with single- or multi-layer perceptrons.
+More recently, recurrent neural networks have been applied, such as echo state nets \citep{Gallicchio2013} or LSTMs \citep{Tai2015}.
+In this work, we extend the encoding scheme by defining the mappings $\enc^x$ not over terminal symbols $x$ but over grammar rules $r$, thereby tying encoding closely to parsing.
+This circumvents a typical problem in recursive neural nets, namely to handle the order and number of children \citep{Sperduti1997}.

+Recursive neural networks can also be related to more general graph neural networks \citep{Kipf2017,Micheli2009,Scarselli2009}.
+In particular, we can interpret a recursive neural network as a graph neural network which transmits messages from child nodes to parent nodes until the root is reached.
+Thanks to the acyclic nature of trees, a single pass from leaves to root is sufficient, whereas most graph neural net architectures would require as many passes as the tree is deep \citep{Kipf2017,Micheli2009,Scarselli2009}.
+In other words, graph neural nets only consider neighboring nodes in a pass, whereas recursive nets incorporate information from all descendant nodes.
+Another reason why we choose to consider trees instead of general graphs is that graph grammar parsing is NP-hard \citep{Turan1983}, whereas regular tree grammar parsing is linear \citep{Comon2008}.